Parke County Covered Bridges

 The covered bridges of Parke County are well-known tourist attractions in Parke County, Indiana, United States, which touts itself as the "Covered Bridge Capital of the World".
 The county claims to have more covered bridges than any other county in the United States.
 This is due to several reasons, mainly due to the numerous streams and creeks in the county, and having the natural resources and designers to build the bridges.

 Most were built of poplar wood and built Burr Arch style.
 The main designers of the bridges were J.J.
 Daniels, J.A.
 Britton, William Hendricks, and Henry Wolf.

 At one time, as many as 53 covered bridges existed (wholly or in part) in Parke County.
 Today, 31 of those bridges survive, 10 of which have been closed to vehicle traffic.

 The Jackson Covered Bridge is the longest single span covered bridge in Indiana.
 The Portland Mills Covered Bridge is the oldest of the county's covered bridges.

 On December 22, 1978, all covered bridges still standing within the county were part of the Parke County Covered Bridges TR Multiple Property Submission, and went on the National Register of Historic Places.

 Tourism

 Tourists may view the historic bridges using five color-coded driving routes marked with roadside signs.

 Every year there is a covered bridge festival in October to celebrate the covered bridges in Indiana.
 In 2005 it was voted "Big Secrets Local Finds" by Travelocity.

-Bridgeton bridge arson

-The Bridgeton bridge was burned by an arsonist in 2004, but the community rallied to raise funds for local craftsmen to build a new bridge in 2006, based on the original blueprints.